mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 Enter your irods user name: <irodsuser>
 Enter your irods zone: <zonename>
 ```
+- For **host name (DNS) of the server** use: **145.100.58.46**
+- For **port number** use: **1247**
+- For **irods user name** use: **di4r-user\<X>**
+- For **irods zone** use: **eveZone**

-Provide your password and .. there you are
+Provide your password and .. there you are logged in.

+If you are logging-in for the second time, you only need to provide your password to connect to the iRODS zone.

 ### Environment

 With the command
 ```
 ienv
 ```
 you can check how the iRODS zone is composed
+**CHANGE THE narges USER with sdemo USERS and correct the path**

 ```
-NOTICE: Release Version = rods4.1.9, API Version = d
+NOTICE: Release Version = rods4.1.10, API Version = d
 NOTICE: irods_session_environment_file -
-	/home/ubuntu/.irods/irods_environment.json.22864
+	/home/narges/.irods/irods_environment.json.10301
-NOTICE: irods_user_name - rods
+NOTICE: irods_user_name - di4r-user1
-NOTICE: irods_host - 145.100.59.37
+NOTICE: irods_host - 145.100.58.46
 ...
 NOTICE: irods_port - 1247
 ...
-NOTICE: irods_zone_name - aliceZone
+NOTICE: irods_zone_name - eveZone
-...
+NOTICE: irods_client_server_policy is not defined
+NOTICE: irods_client_server_negotiation is not defined ...
-NOTICE: created irodsHome=/aliceZone/home/rods
+NOTICE: created irodsHome=/eveZone/home/di4r-user1
-NOTICE: created irodsCwd=/aliceZone/home/rods
+NOTICE: created irodsCwd=/eveZone/home/di4r-user1
 ```

 The ".irods.irods_environment.json" stores the data that you just provided to login.
-Next time you login iRODS will check this file, so you do not have to provide these details again.
+Next time you login iRODS will check t	his file, so you do not have to provide these details again.

 Have a look at the iRODS session environment:
+**CORRECT THE PATH and ubunto USER**

 ```
 cat /home/ubuntu/.irods/irods_environment.json